Mayo Clinic staff in Owatonna, Faribault receive COVID-19 vaccine

 ...BLIZZARD WARNING REMAINS IN EFFECT UNTIL 6 AM CST THURSDAY...

-of 6 to 9 inches.
-Winds gusting as high as 55 mph.
+inches.
+Winds gusting as high as 60 mph.
+DO NOT TRAVEL UNLESS

 * WHEN...Until 6 AM CST Thursday.